reinalim/Branching_FinalProject/README.md

    ### Deliverable 4: Database

    * Present a provisional database that stands in for the final database and accomplishes the following:
-      - Sample data that mimics the expected final database structure or schema  - Complete
+      - Sample data that mimics the expected final database structure or schema  - Completed
-      - Draft machine learning module is connected to the provisional database  - Complete
+      - Draft machine learning module is connected to the provisional database  - Completed